 - Click "Send" to send your request to the officeholder

-- The submitted request will be listed under "Pending requests to file on behalf of" until the officeholder's review is complete
+- The submitted request will appear under "Pending requests on behalf of" until the officeholder's review is complete

 -